-• If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged.
+• If you are hospitalized on the day that your membership in HAP Empowered MI Health Link ends, our plan will cover your hospital stay until you are discharged.
 This will happen even if your new health coverage begins before you are discharged.